austrisu/ICS_poc/README.md

 # ICS_poc

-Proof of concept Modbus and S7comm scripts.
+Proof of concept exploits for Modbus and S7comm protocols.